Rurouni Kenshin: The Motion Picture: Cast

+Production

+Eizo Sakamoto of Animetal who sings the song for the movie.
+According to the artist, the ending theme is only possible because of the main story as he found it fitting for the story as well as the style of his previous works.

 Release

 The film was released in Japan on December 20, 1997.
 It uses the song "Niji" (虹) by L'Arc-en-Ciel as its opening theme and "Towa no Mirai" (永遠の未来) by Animetal as its closing theme.
-It was released in DVD on May 24, 2000 and Blu-Ray on October 26, 2011.
+It was released on DVD on May 24, 2000, and on Blu-Ray on October 26, 2011.

 ADV Films released the film in DVD format in English regions on under the title of Samurai X: The Motion Picture on March 27, 2001.
 Following ADV's closure in 2009, Aniplex took the license to re-release the film under the title of Rurouni Kenshin: The Movie on October 26, 2011.

 Reception

 Critics praised the movie's narrative and animation but often criticized the English dub.
 THEM Anime Reviews compared the film to Studio Deen's OVAs of Rurouni Kenshin due to the surprisingly dark narrative and violence despite the movie using animation style from the television series which is more lighthearted.
 The fight sequences, themes involving the rebellion and animation were praised though the English dub was panned for changing several parts of the original Japanese movie.
 Similarly, MichaelDVD praised the animation while suggesting the plot stands on its own to newcomers or viewers who have only seen the original video animations although Kenshin is portrayed more as a pacifist in contrast to his dark persona from the OVA.
 In another comparison with the TV series, SciFi noted that the movie was realistic as it discards fantasy elements seen in Watsuki's works and optimistic and humoristic scenes are nearly absent.
 SciFi believes that fans of the OVA would enjoy The Motion Picture due to its tragic elements and relationship with Kenshin's dark past.
 The site also noted the story was complex as a result of the drama that plays within most characters whose personalities conveyed appealing swordplay through impressive animation.
 Although Kenshin is portrayed as a pacifist, the climax features him going into an enraged berserker state which surprised the writer as that was hardly seen in other adaptations of the series.
 He had mixed feelings about the animation as he viewed it as not up to "theatrical quality, but closer to OVA quality with a few scenes straight from the TV series thrown in." with an average storyline but lamented Saito's smaller role.